Xpdf is a suite of tools for

 xpdf program — a Motif-based PDF

-viewer for X11 — adapted to use the Poppler library for rendering.
+viewer for X11 — modified to use the Poppler library.

 While Poppler's API changes frequently, my intention is that xpopple

 should work with all versions of Poppler from 0.19 onwards.